lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 ---

-Update 3: Response from Blender Market, saying that I have to find another issue and report that to the dev before I'm allowed to get the refund
+Update 3: Verbatim response from Blender Market, saying that I have to find another issue and report that to the dev before I'm allowed to get the refund

 ---